-Most of us go through troublesome sleep at one point of time or another.
+Most of us go through sleep problems at one point of time or another.
 This is Sleep disorder which can impact mental health badly.
-Taking sleep disorder counseling helps in getting back to normal sleep cycle.
+Taking sleep disorder treatment helps in getting back to normal sleep cycle.
 Sleep can often be an emotional barometer for your current state so if you are stressed you might find that this affects your sleep.
 When sleep problems become a regular occurrence and have an impact on your daily life, you may be suffering from a sleep disorder.
-One of the most common types of sleep disorder is insomnia which manifests itself as unable to sleep or sleep well at night.
+One of the most common types of sleep disorder is insomnia which manifests itself as unable to sleep or no sleep at night.

 In most cases, insomnia can be relieved by addressing the causes appropriately.

 If you think you are suffering from a sleep disorder it might be helpful to consult a psychologist.
 Psychological therapy and particularly cognitive behavioural therapy (CBT) can also be useful in helping you develop better sleep hygiene and effective strategies for managing your sleep.

 The diagnosis of insomnia is made by the psychologist based on the following criteria: the complaint of difficulty in initiating sleep and/or maintaining sleep or non-restorative sleep that results in daytime impairment.